ajh/ajh.github.io/_drafts/vim_map_config.md

 provide mappings to secondary features which I would like to have, like NERDTreeFind, and it can difficult to choose a good mapping.

 So I set out to reconceptualize my mappings.
+This page explains that and lists my maps for reference.

 ## Map namespaces